 If you have inside information about contaminated products (food or drugs) to the government or in which government funds are used, you may be entitled to an award.
 To qualify for an award, one must file a sealed complaint in federal court detailing the fraud.
 The government must then investigate and decide whether to intervene or allow the whistleblower’s counsel to proceed.

 Interested in becoming a whistleblower?
-Read our 11 step guide on blowing the whistle or simply give us a call.
+Read our 11 step guide on blowing the whistle or contact us directly by email or by phone at .
 All inquiries are protected by the attorney – client privilege and kept confidential.
 Even if you decide not to go forward or hire us, your information remains privileged.
 (We accept cases in all states.)